everpub/openscienceprize/proposal.md

 ## Impact

-The tools and methods proposed in this project increase the reproducibility and reusability of research projects.
-They provide benefits to researchers from day one of their analysis, long before publication.
-The improved reusability encourages other researchers to build on this research which delivers impact at the time of publication through faster knowledge generation, and gains in reputation.
+Improved reusability encourages other researchers to build on this research which delivers impact at the time of publication through faster knowledge generation, and gains in reputation.
 After publication a field of research